- Continued wind/solar/BEV technology-forcing is the best possible outcome for fossil fuel interests in the 21st century.

 If I was the CEO of a fossil fuel company today, I’d be very happy with the current policy landscape.
 Everyone knows that fossil fuel use must start declining in the medium-term future, but wind/solar/BEV technology-forcing policies will ensure that this inevitable decline is delayed as long as possible.

 As an example, current BEV technology-forcing policies in the US cover the entire cost of a Chevy Bolt or Tesla Model 3 battery pack.
 As a result, about 0.1% of passenger cars are now BEVs, displacing about 0.03% of oil consumption.
-But the very low US gasoline taxes (lack of technology-neutral policies) means that people are buying large trucks and SUVs and driving more.
-As a result, US oil consumption has jumped a full 5% since the recent oil price crash.
+But the very low US gasoline taxes (lack of technology-neutral policies) means that the recent oil price crash caused a large relative reduction in gasoline prices, prompting people to buy large trucks and SUVs and drive more.
+As a result, US oil consumption has jumped a full 5% since the oil price crash, dwarfing the small reduction from BEV technology-forcing.

 Indeed, after a single year of pain in a golden decade for oil & gas companies, the fossil fuel profit machine is again leaving clean energy companies behind.
 As shown below, the billions in profits from the two largest US oil & gas companies is matched only by the similarly large losses from prominent US clean energy players, both of which have benefited enormously from over a decade of strong technology-forcing policies and very generous capital markets.